Last updated on August 6th, 2018 at 08:44 am

 Interviewers are only people–just like you.
 They have their favorite colors, each of them likes certain type of people and clothes, and they can’t really get those things out of their heads.

-In this article we will have a look at some tips and basic strategies when it comes to choosing attire for your interview.
+In this article we will have a look at some tips and basic strategies that should help you to choose the right clothes for your interview.

 Wear the same clothes you would wear to the job

 If you are applying for a position of a marketing manager, wear clothes you would wear to work – shirt and tie, or a blouse.
 Jacket will not harm you.
 Everything should be clean and modern.

-If you apply for a job of customer assistant, nice blouse or clean t-shirt will do the trick.
+If you apply for a job of customer assistant, or a cashier, nice blouse or clean t-shirt will do the trick.
 And, if you apply for a car mechanic position, you should wear clean and well ironed overalls.

 Flight attendant job applicants, or waiter job applicants, can and even should wear something attractive, because to look good is a part of their job, and they should do their best to be attractive.

 Stick to company colors